-National Signing Day is on the horizon, and we -- like everyone else -- are going to be throwing around a lot of "star" ratings tomorrow.
+The early National Signing Day for 2018 is coming up on Wednesday, and we — like everyone else — are throwing around a lot of "star" ratings these days.

-This is the number you'll see most often around CougCenter tomorrow.
+This is the number you see most often around CougCenter.
 As you'll see shortly, the method behind the madness of star ratings can vary from site to site, never mind the differences in opinion on a particular player.
-At CougCenter, we have chosen to use 247's Composite Rating for our standard rating of a player since it takes all four major recruiting services into account and is the simplest idea to communicate.
-When you read us referring to a player as a "consensus [x]-star" recruit, this is what we mean:
+At CougCenter, we have chosen to use 247Sports' Composite Rating for our standard rating of a player since it takes all the major recruiting services into account and is the simplest idea to communicate.
+When you read us referring to a player as a "composite [x]-star" recruit, this is what we mean:

 However, we know that many readers frequent the various services and see the differences.
 Here's a more detailed breakdown.